plantdna/htp/README.md

 # HTP
 > Haplotype-tag polymorphisms (HTP) is a high-resolution, high-efficient, and low-cost molecular marker which can serve as a low cost, time, and high-throughput genotyping resources for genetic mapping, germplasm resource analysis and genomics-informed breeding in maize.
-This platform is an open source web server and free software that fully support HTP mark with comprehensive analysis include crossing pattern in maize heterosis and DNA fingerprint analysis.

 ## Dependance